-Species richness had a more complicated relationship with hydrological heterogeneity than that expected, however.
-Richness was highest along rivers which experienced regular seasonal patterns of low flows, and short but frequent flood flows.
+Species richness had a more complicated relationship with hydrological heterogeneity than expected, however.
+Richness was greatest along rivers which experienced regular seasonal patterns of low flows and short but frequent flood flows.
 These short flood flows may enhance diversity by generating habitat complexity (Tabacchi, Correll & Hauer 1998; Bendix & Hupp 2000), with longer flood durations acting as an environmental filter favouring species with inundation tolerance traits.
-An international meta-analysis of the ecology of tropical riverscapes showed that consistent, seasonal flow regimes support communities with higher net primary and higher species richness in bird and fish assemblages than rivers with arrhythmic flow regimes (Jardine et al. 2015).
+A global meta-analysis of the ecology of tropical riverscapes showed that consistent, seasonal flow regimes support communities with higher net primary productivity? and higher species richness in bird and fish assemblages than rivers with arrhythmic flow regimes (Jardine et al. 2015).
 Lundholm (2009) found in a meta-analysis of studies describing relationships between SR, spatial environmental heterogeneity and energy availability, that energy availability was a better predictor of SR than environmental heterogeneity.
 Rhythmicity in temporal patterns of energy and resource availability (water, nutrients, fresh sediment and newly disturbed habitat) appears to compete with environmental heterogeneity as a control on riparian plant diversity in this system.

-Further insight about the processes controlling riparian plant community assembly can be derived from patterns of functional diversity assembly across environmental gradients.
+Further insight into the processes controlling riparian plant community assembly can be derived from patterns of functional diversity assembly across environmental gradients.
 FRic.SES represents the volume of the convex hull of trait values in a given community, as a fraction of the ‘expected’ convex hull volume generated from randomized communities (Mason et al. 2013).
 FRic.SES is not weighted by species abundance and describes only the range of trait values present.
 FDis.SES, a pure measure of functional divergence (Mason et al. 2013), provides information about the abundance distribution of trait values across this range: functional divergence is maximised when highly abundant species are distant from the community centre of gravity in traitspace (Mouchet et al. 2010).
 Functional richness was unimodally related to temporal variability in baseflow index.
-The mechanism behind this is unclear, although following the line of reasoning developed for species richness, the effect of increased niche complexity may be offset by irregular resource availability and habitat microfragmentation as environmental heterogeneity rises (Laanisto et al. 2013).
+The mechanism behind this is unclear, although following the line of reasoning developed for species richness, the effect of increased niche complexity may be offset by irregular resource availability and habitat microfragmentation as environmental heterogeneity increases (Laanisto et al. 2013).
 Comparison of patterns of FRic.SES and species richness reveals an interesting effect along gradients of flood frequency and duration: the relationship of mean duration (HSMeanDur) and frequency (MDFAnnHSNum) of high flow periods with FRic.SES was the inverse of that with SR. Thus community convex hulls retained their volume in trait space as environmental heterogeneity increased, but became more sparsely populated.

 Most communities had higher functional dispersion than predicted by the abundance-swapped null model, and a similar set of hydrological variables as FRic.SES had significant relationships with FDis.SES.
 FDis.SES showed a skewed, unimodal distribution across a gradient of constancy of maximum flows (C_MaxM).
 Strongly negative values for several communities at the lower bound of C_MaxM indicates functional underdispersion (i.e. environmental filtering), although the full range of variation in FDis.SES was present at low C_MaxM (Mason et al. 2013).
-Variation in FDis.SES constricts as constancy increases, however, so with the exception of communities at this lower bound, communities along rivers with similar C_MaxM tend to have similar species abundance distributions in trait space.
+Variation in FDis.SES constricts as constancy increases however, so with the exception of communities at this lower bound, communities along rivers with similar C_MaxM tend to have similar species abundance distributions in trait space.
 Interestingly, temporal variability in minimum flows (C_MinM, M_MinM) predicted species richness but temporal variability in maximum flows (C_MaxM) predicted functional divergence.
 Compared with species richness, both FRic.SES and FDis.SES showed the opposite relationships with high flow frequency, climate and soil variables, indicating that trait range is not reduced in concert with species richness.
 The traits which do remain are clustered towards the edges of the range, producing hollowed-out community trait distributions.